yachty66/call-ai/README.md

+- finish landing page entirely for certain ICP

 next i can do the demo for each respective

+replicate video from https://www.sandra-ai.com for gym ai